mateuscalza/embed-widget-seed/README.md

 ## Start
 `gulp start`

-So open you browser on `http://localhost:3000`
+So open your browser on `http://localhost:3000`

 ----------